Eligibility Criteria for McNair Scholars Participation

 The application for the 2019-2020 cohort will open on August 17, 2019 and closes November 1, 2019.
 Applications will be reviewed on a rolling basis and priority consideration will be given to low-income first generation college students.
 Applicants will receive notification if they have been selected for an in person interview.

 Students must meet the following eligibility criteria to be considered for the McNair Achievement Program:

---Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian/Alaskan Native, or student with a disability).
+- Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian, Alaskan Native, Pacific Islander, or a student with a disability).

 - In accordance to Federal government guidelines, a first-generation student is one whose parents have not earned a Bachelor's degree.
 If you lived with only one parent before the age of 18, consider the educational status of only that parent.

 - Low income is defined by the Federal government using the family's taxable income from the IRS Form 1040.
 Please see the Department of Education website: http://www2.ed.gov/about/offices/list/ope/trio/incomelevels.html for low-income level determinations